game-ci/steam-deploy/README.md

 # Steam deploy
-Github Action to deploy a game to steam
+Github Action to deploy a game to Steam

 ## Setup